KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Anytime possible, the Pretty Prairie United Methodist Church website address and/or Facebook address would be included to increase traffic and rankings.

 #### Signs
-* Banners to be hung in front of the church to announce
+* Banners would be hung in front of the church to raise awareness about special events (special services, medical clinic, ect.)
-* Fliers in high traffic locations
+* Fliers would be placed in high traffic locations

 ### Up to Date Marketing Materials
 * Website, Find-a-Church, Newsletter, Bulletin, Postcards, Greeting card, Email signature